hardenedlinux/grsecurity-reproducible-build/README.md

 Copyright (c) TYA infotech ltd http://tya.company/

+# License

+This project is released under GPLv3.

 # Reproducible builds for PaX/Grsecurity

 These scripts are intended to do reproducible builds for Linux kernel with Grsecurity patch set.